KIHM-02/Assembler/README.md

 # Assembler
-This code has been made for assembler 8085 where we can see the next instructions.
+This code has been made for assembler 8085 where we can see the next Functions.

 a) Additions
 b) Subtraction